Director, Undergraduate Programs

 Activities and Interests

 I am interested, most broadly, in the ways that speakers and writers have used and shaped the English language to meet their changing needs.
 My research is based in the history of the English language, and uses methodology from historical pragmatics, sociolinguistics, and stylistics.
-My forthcoming book, Quoting Speech in Early English , joins linguistic and literary studies to investigate methods of marking reported speech in late medieval English.
+My 2011 book, Quoting Speech in Early English , joins linguistic and literary studies to investigate methods of marking reported speech in late medieval English.
+I am currently researching the intersection of linguistic and scribal strategies for textual organization in the late Middle English devotional texts.
 Other research and teaching interests include language ideologies, language and community, corpus linguistics, language and gender, the changing linguistic landscape in the fifteenth and sixteenth centuries, and Middle English language and literature.

 - Quoting Speech in Early English.
-Cambridge: Cambridge University Press. (forthcoming 2011).
+Cambridge: Cambridge University Press.
+2011.

-- "History of the English Language in the English Department: Past and Present."
-Contours of English.
+- 2011.
+"History of the English Language in the English Department: Past and present."
+In Contours of English.
 Anne Curzan and Michael Adams, eds.
-Ann Arbor: University of Michigan Press. (forthcoming).
+University of Michigan Press.
+157-167.